gauravfs-14/adaptly/docs/docs/component-registry.md

 ---
-layout: default
-title: Component Registry Guide
-description: Configure your components for AI understanding
-render_with_liquid: false
+sidebar_position: 3
 ---

+# Component Registry Guide

+Configure your components for AI understanding

 The component registry is the heart of Adaptly.
 It tells the AI about your components, their capabilities, and how they should be used.
 This guide covers everything you need to know about configuring your components for AI understanding.